speedfuns/botw/MasterSwordAndDungeons.md

 ### Changelog

+- **2018/01/18** - Fixed a number of grammar and spelling mistakes.
+Added a few more video clips.
+Adjusted food routing.
 - **2018/01/17** - Several video clips added to demonstrate a number of shrines and launches.
 - **2018/01/17** - Several changes made to the route.
   - The section after completing Naboris now skips using a horse, using instead several launches to travel.